RemaDaher/Map-to-Map-From-SLAM-to-CAD-Maps-and-Back-Using-Generative-Models/README.md

 <img src="./imgs/Motivation.png" width="600">

-This is the code implementation of the paper [Map to Map: From SLAM to CAD Maps and Back Using Generative Models](https://scholarworks.aub.edu.lb/handle/10938/22162).
+This is the code implementation of the paper [From SLAM to CAD Maps and Back Using Generative Models](https://ieeexplore.ieee.org/document/9956606).
 The code relies on the Anime2clothing repository which is included as part of this code.

 Flowchart of proposed system is shown with the SLAM-to-CAD application of Section III and the CAD-to-SLAM application of Section IV in the paper: